-MACROC is the regional organisation of councils for the Macarthur area of South West Sydney.
-Formed in 1985, it represents the local government areas of Camden, Campbelltown and Wollondilly.
+MACROC is the regional organization of councils for the Macarthur area of South West Sydney.
+Formed in 1985, it represents the local government areas of Camden, Campbelltown, and Wollondilly.
 MACROC’s role is to identify issues of regional importance and advocate for positive regional outcomes.
 Regional issues for the Macarthur region include transport infrastructure planning, managing population growth, employment generation, economic development and land use planning.

 South West Sydney is the area targeted by the NSW Government to accommodate the major proportion of Sydney’s future metropolitan population increase and the challenge for our local government areas will be to achieve sustainable growth while at the same time protecting the environment for future generations.

 With population expansion comes increased waste generation and our Councils appreciate the need for a regional and collaborative approach to strategically plan a co-ordinated response to this important issue.

 The NSW Government would be aware of MACROC’s achievements in cross-regional collaboration which can be demonstrated across a range of different project areas.